ampproject/amphtml/extensions/amp-consent/amp-consent.md

 #### Consent instance ID

 Currently, the `consents` object only supports a single consent instance.
-A consent instance must have an ID specified within the `consents` object (in the example above, “my-consent” is the id).
+A consent instance must have an ID specified within the `consents` object (in the example above, "my-consent" is the id).
 The consent instance ID is used to generate a key when storing the user consent state.

 #### checkConsentHref
 `checkConsentHref` (required): Instructs AMP to make a CORS POST request with credentials to the specified URL to remotely configure the consent.
 The purpose is to determine if a prompt UI should be shown if the consent state is unknown.

 ##### Request
 AMP sends the consent instance ID in the `consentInstanceId` field with the POST request.

 ```html
 {
   "consentInstanceId": "my-consent"